wp-plugins/archive/readme.txt

 Contributors: Bueltge
 Tags: post, custom post type, archive
 Requires at least: 3.0
-Tested up to: 3.2-RC1
+Tested up to: 3.2.1
-Stable tag: 0.0.3
+Stable tag: 0.0.4

-Archive your post types, also possible with cron.
+Archive your post types, also possible with cron and list via shortcode on frontend.

 == Description ==
 Archive your post types, also possible via cron; but only active via var inside the php-file.
+Use the shortcode [archive] to list al posts from Archive with status publish to a page or post.
+The Shortcode can use different params and use the folow defaults.

+`
+'count'         => -1, // count or -1 for all posts
+'post_status'   => 'publish', // status or all for all posts 'echo'          => TRUE, // echo or give an array for use external 'return_markup' => 'ul', // markup before echo title, content 'title_markup'  => 'li', // markup before item 'content'       => FALSE, // view also content?
+'debug'         => FALSE // debug mor vor view an array `

+An example for use shortcode with params: `[archive count="10" content="true"]`

 = Localizations =
 * Thanks to [Frank B&uuml;ltge](http://bueltge.de/ "Frank B&uuml;ltge") for german language file